Is a Correction Looming Ahead for Wabtec Corporation (WAB)

-Wabtec Corporation (NYSE:WAB) went up by 0.52% from its latest closing price compared to the recent 1-year high of $81.75.
-The company’s stock price has collected -1.72% of loss in the last five trading sessions.
-Press Release reported on 10/15/20 that Wabtec Declares Regular Quarterly Common Dividend
+Wabtec Corporation (NYSE:WAB) went down by -2.75% from its latest closing price compared to the recent 1-year high of $81.75.
+The company’s stock price has collected -7.20% of loss in the last five trading sessions.
+Press Release reported on 10/26/20 that Wabtec Appoints Nicole Theophilus Executive Vice President and Chief Human Resources Officer

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.